allo-protocol/allo-v2/contracts/strategies/allocation/rfp-simple/README.md

 One address is recorded as the eligible decision maker.
 All other addresses are marked `ineligible`.

 ### Voting logic
-In this strategy, pool admins are able to review the applications and choose a single winner.
+In this strategy, anyone can view the applications but only the pool admins and the decision maker can view the bid amounts.
+Only the decision maker can choose the single winner.
-- `allocate` — function for decision-maker (i.e. wallet marked as `eligible`) to select the winning bid
+- `allocate` — function for decision maker (i.e. wallet marked as `eligible`) to select the winning bid
     - When selecting the winning bid, that recipient is marked as `Accepted` and all other recipients are marked as `Rejected`
     - When the winning bid is selected, their proposed bid amount is what is recorded as the amount of the pool they receive.